Affiliate Disclosure

 The Apple of today is very different from when it used to stick to Steve Jobs's famous quadrant of laptop, desktop, consumer, and professional computers.
 And perhaps the single clearest indicator of that is the single most confusing choice buyers have to make — which Apple Watch band to get.

-Apple's online store has seemingly countless combinations of Watch Series, Watch types, and Watch bands, and that's probably never going to go away.
-But there is one thing that Apple can improve, and that's the confusion over which size band you need for your wrist.
+Apple's online store has seemingly countless combinations of Apple Watch Series, Apple Watch types, and Apple Watch bands, and that's probably never going to go away.
+But there is one thing that Apple thinks it can improve, and that's the confusion over which size band you need for your wrist.

 You're still going to be on your own over whether you want the smaller or larger Apple Watch model, but size is different.
-Some bands are listed solely as "fitting 145-220mm wrists," while others are called "Regular," which apparently means 140-210mm.
+Apple has simplified this over the years, seemingly chiefly by preferring to sell looped bands rather than ones with buckles at specific sizes.

-One is to download a printable tool and then wrap it around your wrist. " For a more accurate measurement," says Apple, "you can use a piece of sticky tape to hold the wider end in place."
+One was to download a printable tool and then wrap it around your wrist. " For a more accurate measurement," Apple used to helpfully say, "you can use a piece of sticky tape to hold the wider end in place."

-Or you can use what Apple calls "everyday items," but means a measuring tape and a crafter's collection of "paper, pen, ruler, sticky tape, and scissors."
+The other option was to use a measuring tape and a crafter's collection of "paper, pen, ruler, sticky tape, and scissors."
 Again, though, you end up cutting out a paper band.

-"Existing measuring techniques have various disadvantages with respect to measuring a person's wrist," says Apple.
+"Existing measuring techniques have various disadvantages with respect to measuring a person's wrist," says Apple in the patent.
 "Such techniques may require special measuring equipment such as a body measuring ruler or tape that require contact with the person's wrist and that may be cumbersome to use and subject to error."

-The patent application proposes that either the user or Apple Store staff use a scanner, which could be an iPhone "that includes [a] depth sensor."
+The patent proposes instead that either the user or Apple Store staff use a scanner, which could be an iPhone "that includes [a] depth sensor."

 "[The] electronic device is placed on a surface with the depth sensor facing up," says Apple, "and a user may rotate their hand/wrist above the electronic device while at least two depth map images of the wrist are captured during a wrist scanning process."